ptsefton/omeka-python-utils/xlsx2omeka.md

 # About

 This is a work-in-progress script to upload an excel spreadsheet (.xlsx) of data with one or more worksheets to one or more Omeka collections.
-The purpose of the script is to allow a tecnically adept person to load data into an Omeka instance
+The purpose of the script is to allow a tecnically adept person to load data into an Omeka instance to create an initial repository.
+It is unlikely that you would want to maintain a repository using a spreadsheet, the assumption is that this would be used to 'seed' a repository which would then be maintained using the normal web UI.

 # Audience